buddyeorl/portfolio/README.md

 ### Custom components
-if you want to showcase custom components, you can import them at the top of the `ProjectData.js`, see below how to render them in your project page
+if you want to showcase custom components, you can import them at the top of the `ProjectData.js`, see Project information below how to render them in your project page

 ### Developer's contact and general information